Myth vs. Legend

 Trope or Internym

-Either term can be employed to describe the oddball "middle names" Barbara Mikkelson uses in signing her articles.
-These are a carryover from her days of posting to newsgroups on the Internet where such manner of signoff was customary.
+Either term can be employed to describe oddball "middle names" people use in signing articles or online posts.
+These are a carryover from the days of posting to newsgroups on the Internet where such manner of signoff was customary.

 Some favorite tropes can be found on: